In order to commence a Pension (SABP or TRIS) the following step by step process is provided:

 Recalculation of Minimum and Maximum Annual Pension Payment

-It is important to understand that the Minimum and Maximum Pension is recalculated annually on 1 July each year based on each Members balance at that date.
+The Minimum and Maximum Pension is recalculated annually on 1 July each year based on each Members balance at that date.
 Importantly at the end of each Financial Year, once the year end Financial Statements have been prepared for your SMSF, ESUPERFUND will automatically recalculate the Minimum and Maximum Pension for you and notify you of the amounts.
-In addition ESUPERFUND will send you a reminder the following May (one month before the end of the Financial Year) reminding you of the Minimum and Maximum Pension to be taken to ensure you access the correct amount.
+In addition ESUPERFUND will send you a reminder before the end of the Financial Year reminding you of the Minimum and Maximum Pension to be taken to ensure you access the correct amount.

 Annual Payment Summary

-As you are aware Pension Income accessed by a Member after age 60 is tax free to the Member.
-This is one of the main attractions of commencing a Pension after age 60.
+Pension Income accessed by a Member after age 60 is tax free to the Member.
 Given that the Pension Income is tax free, the income accessed by the Member does not need to be declared in that Members annual tax return.
 Similar or equal taxation benefits can apply if a Member commences a Pension between Preservation Age and 59.
 However in this case the Pension accessed must be declared in that Members annual tax return.
 Importantly ESUPERFUND prepares an "Annual Payment Summary" for each Member who has commenced a Pension who is aged between Preservation Age and 59.
 The "Annual Payment Summary" details all the information required to include in the Members annual tax return including the "taxable" part of the Pension and any associated "Pension Rebate".

 Pension versus Lump Sum

-Given the difference in the taxation treatment of accessing income as a Pension or Lump Sum when you are aged between Preservation Age and 59, it is sometimes preferable to treat withdrawals as a combination of both a Pension and Lump Sum, rather than solely as a Pension once you commence a Simple Account Based Pension (this is the only Pension Type that allows Lump Sum withdrawals).
-This is demonstrated by the example here.
+We caution that pension withdrawals and lump sum withdrawals are two different withdrawal types and different rules apply.
+Given the difference in the taxation treatment of accessing income as a Pension or Lump Sum when you are aged between Preservation Age and 59, it is sometimes preferable to treat withdrawals as a combination of both a Pension and Lump Sum, rather than solely as a Pension once you commence an SABP (this is the only Pension Type that allows Lump Sum withdrawals).

 Annual Pension Compliance